kairosity/mp2-tunnel-focus/README.md

 - If I forget that the open-ended timer is running, I want to be able to delete that segment of time and not have it added to the total time spent focused on that task.

+- I want to know how much time I have spent on each task today.
-- I want to see summary charts and information displayed telling me how much total time I have spent on each task.
+- I want to know how much time I have spent on each task overall.
+- I want to know how much time I have spent focused and working today.
-- I would like to see this information displayed in pleasing and easy to comprehend visuals.
+- I would like to see this information displayed in pleasing and easy to comprehend charts and visuals.
+- I would like to see a list of what tasks I completed today.

 ### Returning User Stories